Fluffernuttersandwich/Borscht/InstallationGuide.md

 Borscht requires a legitimate **Steam** installation of S.T.A.L.K.E.R.
 2: Heart of Chornobyl.

-I do not have a GOG copy to test

 The game must be installed and updated before installing the mod list.

+Currently I only support **Steam** installations.
+I do not have Stalker2 from other retailers to test.

+If you want to donate a copy from a different Platform like GOG, or help me figure it out, I'd be grateful.

 ## ⚙️ System Requirements